Insigne des blessés civils: History

 La Grande Chancellerie de la Légion d'honneur does not recognize this medal, or the military version, as an official decoration, therefore it is not mentioned on any order of precedence list.
-However, in view of the importance it can have many of its owners, it is widely worn.
+However, in view of the importance which many of its owners have, it is widely worn.

 Description of the Medal

-Currently, the most commonly worn medal is uniface of gilt bronze, 30 mm in diameter and consists of a white enamel star encircled by a wreath of oak and laurel leaves.
-The medal is hangs from a ribbon of blue and yellow.
-When the ribbon bar is worn alone it containts a white star clasp.
+Currently, the most commonly worn medal is uniface of gilt bronze, 30 mm in diameter.
+It consists of a white enamel star encircled by a wreath of oak and laurel leaves.
+The medal hangs from a ribbon of blue and yellow.
+When the ribbon bar is worn alone it has a white star clasp.